Maurmoo/Azure-Network-Protocols/README.md

 </p>
 <p>

-From the Windows 10 Virtual Machine, I used PowerShell to run the nslookup command to resolve the IP addresses for google.com and disney.com.
-As I performed the lookup, I observed the corresponding DNS queries and responses captured in Wireshark.
+- Used nslookup in PowerShell on the Windows VM to resolve domain names like google.com and disney.com.
+- Captured the DNS queries and responses in Wireshark.
 </p>
 <br />